JamesLMilner/terra-draw/packages/e2e/README.md

 ## Tests

 Tests are located in the `tests` folder.
 You will see the `leaflet.spec.ts` file, this is where the tests are kept for the E2E tests written for the Leaflet Adapter.
-There are also some convienence methods written in the `setup.ts` file which can be leveraged to write tests more easily.
+There are also some convenience methods written in the `setup.ts` file which can be leveraged to write tests more easily.